Polygraph Testing Services

 The polygraph is an instrument that measures changes in a person’s body associated with stress or deception.
 These changes are heart rate, breathing, blood pressure and the galvanic nerve response of the skin (emotional sweating).

-The polygraph test process allows a trained polygrapher to pick up on these changes and responses.
+The polygraph testing process allows a trained polygrapher to pick up on these changes and responses.
 These physical changes occur when a person is lying.
 The polygrapher will use a combination of test questions (meaningless) and relevant questions to measure these changes.

-Our investigators advise that the following five (5) steps are applied to ensure success in the labour courts or CCMA regarding the polygraph results:
+Our investigators advise that the following five (5) steps are applied to ensure success in the labour courts or CCMA regarding the polygraph testing results:

 - 1. Only use an expert certified by SAPPA or PASA.